 (b) at any stage of proceedings.

-(5) Whenever a matter relating to a violence restraining order comes before a court, the court must consider whether it ought to make arrangements under subregulation (1).
+(5) Whenever a matter relating to an FVRO or VRO comes before a court, the court must consider whether it ought to make arrangements under subregulation (1).

 (6) If a court considers that arrangements ought to be made under subregulation (1) but the necessary facilities are not available, the court may transfer the matter to another court where those facilities are available if to do so is practicable and will not unfairly prejudice any party to the matter.

 [Regulation 10A inserted in Gazette 27 Mar 1998 p.
-1714.]
+1714; amended in Gazette 7 Feb 2017 p.
+1165.]

 Part 4 — Interstate restraining orders